verifa/website/src/posts/how-to-scale-kubernetes-with-any-metric-using-keda.md

 ### Step 3: Run a test query to the template with parameter values

-Let’s query the template with the thread count above `75` in last 10 minutes.
+Let’s query the template with the thread count above `75` in last 1 minute.
 Let’s assume the index name to be `prod_node_stats` where these metrics are stored.

 ```bash
 curl -k -XGET -H 'Content-Type: application/json' -u elastic:test123 'https://monitorelastic:9200/prod_node_stats/_search/template?pretty' -d'